Suzuki Swift: RS413/413D/415

-Pak Suzuki Motor Company Limited started producing the first generation Swift in November 2009 and only available with 1.3-litre M13A petrol engine and paired with either 5-speed manual or 4-speed automatic transmissions.
+In Taiwan, Suzuki's local partner Prince Motors began building the Swift in September 2005.
+Only offered with five-door bodywork, it was available in 1.5 GL or GLX trim; the 1.5-liter engine develops 100 PS, equivalent to 110 PS.
+After a falling out over Prince assembling Chinese cars, local assembly of Suzukis by Prince was halted in 2009.
+Pak Suzuki Motor Company Limited started producing the first generation Swift in November 2009 and only available with 1.3-liter M13A gasoline engine and paired with either 5-speed manual or 4-speed automatic transmissions.
 The first generation Swift was discontinued in Pakistan in August 2021.

 In Indonesia, the earlier Swift was imported from Japan and from 2007 to 2011, it was assembled locally at Suzuki Indomobil Motor's production plant in Bekasi, West Java.
-It was only offered with a 1.5-litre M15A petrol engine, mates with either 5-speed manual or 4-speed automatic transmissions.
+It was only offered with a 1.5-liter M15A gasoline engine, mates with either 5-speed manual or 4-speed automatic transmissions.
 There were several special editions with Swift Sport bumpers, sold as GT (2007), GT2 (2009) and GT3 (2010), respectively.
 There was also a special edition called GTS with body kits launched in July 2009.

-The Maruti Suzuki Swift was launched in India on 25 May 2005 with the familiar 1.3-litre SOHC 16-valve G13BB petrol engine seen in Maruti Esteem.
-Later, in early 2007, Maruti introduced the Swift with a Fiat-sourced 1.3-litre Fiat's DDiS turbo-diesel engine.
-In 2010, due to the new BS-IV emission norms, Maruti replaced the 1.3-litre petrol engine with the more modern 1.2-litre DOHC (later model has VVT) K12M engine.
+The Maruti Suzuki Swift was launched in India on 25 May 2005 with the familiar 1.3-liter SOHC 16-valve G13BB gasoline engine seen in Maruti Esteem.
+Later, in early 2007, Maruti introduced the Swift with a Fiat-sourced 1.25-liter D13A DDiS turbodiesel engine.
+In 2010, due to the new BS-IV emission norms, Maruti replaced the 1.3-liter gasoline engine with the more modern 1.2-liter DOHC (later model has VVT) K12M engine.